 - Possible Media: Comic, Animation, Video, Play, Spoken word

-Once you’ve created your characters, join us for part 2 of our storytelling series, where we will use our kickbutt characters to tell fantastical stories.
-Part 2 airs LIVE! on June 24 at 1:00 PM PST (watch below):
+Once you’ve watched Part 1 and created your characters, check out Part 2 of our storytelling series, where we will use our kickbutt characters to tell fantastical stories:

 Looking for additional inspiration?
 Check out these resources: